YoonjungChoi/CMPE255_TEAM10/paper/paper.md

 # Introduction

-NLP is a branch of artificial intelligence that helps computers understand and interpret human language and give computers the ability to understand written and spoken words in much the same way human beings can.
+Natural Language Processing (NLP) is a branch of artificial intelligence that helps computers understand and interpret human language and give computers the ability to understand written and spoken words.
 Worldwide revenue from the NLP market forecasts to be almost 14 times larger in 2025 than it was in 2017, increasing from around three billion U.S. dollars in 2017 to over 43 billion in 2025 [1].
-NLP is  one of the most promising avenues for social media data processing.
+NLP is one of the most promising avenues for social media data processing and NLP has been widely used to analyze SNS and extract potential patterns.

-NLP has been widely used to analyze SNS and extract potential patterns.
-SNS has been playing a crucial role in communicating in our society.
-SNS has become an important vehicle of emergency information during disasters to deliver immediate responses of warning, evacuation or rescue, providing immediate assistance, assessing damage, continuing assistance and the immediate restoration or construction of infrastructure.
+SNS allows people connected with each others and give us easy and instant communication tools in real time.
+SNS has been playing a crucial role in interating in our society.
+SNS is able to be utilized as an important vehicle of emergency information during disasters to deliver immediate responses of warning, evacuation or rescue, providing immediate assistance, assessing damage, continuing assistance and the immediate restoration or construction of infrastructure.

 Twitter is one of the popular SNS platforms and many tweets have been delivered in emergency situations.
 Since there are demands for companies to utilize these tweets, we investigate natural language processes and develop prediction models having better performance in this paper.
 For preprocessing, we clean the data from unnecessary data such as URL, Emojis or HTML tags and normalize the data by using useful algorithms; tokenizer, stopwords and lemmatization.
 We transform cleaned data into four feature vectors sets by using Countvectorizer, Term Frequency Inverse Document Frequency, Word2Vec and Word2Vec with PCA applied, and trained them on non sequential models; Logistic Regression, Support Vector Machine, Decision Tree, RandomForeset, XGboost.
 We also train a sequential model such as LSTM with Word2Vec and Glove.
 We found each combination between word embeddings and classifiers having better performance.
 Lastly, we build an ensemble model consisting of the combinations we found unlike an existing ensemble model using the same data set.
 The results were compared based on different performance metrics such as Accuracy, Recall, Precision, F1 Score, Confusion Matrix, ROC Curve.